Open topic with navigation

 In Mobile Designer, create a new app.

-In Maps, select your web map.
+Click Map and select your web map.

 When you click the points feature layer on which you enabled GPS, you will see all the metadata fields that the GXM app will populate with information from your GNSS receiver.